JaafarRammal/Pineapple_MIPS_19_20/README.md

 ## The project

-We are required to build a MIPS simulator that follows the ISA specs for the MIPS I. We decided to use C++ to build the simulator and bash to build the testbench
+We are required to build a MIPS simulator that follows the ISA specs for the MIPS I. We decided to use C++ to build the simulator and bash to build the testbench. **This project was built as part of a coursework following the guidlines in the file [guidlines.md](https://github.com/JaafarRammal/Pineapple_MIPS_19_20/blob/master/Guidlines.md)**

 ## The simulator